 E. Secondary horizontal cabling pathways: to each WAO (conduits to WAO junction boxes)

-1. Conduits will be installed from within 3 feet of a cable tray to each WAO inwall junction box.
+1. Conduits will be installed from within 3 feet of a cable tray to each WAO in-wall junction box.

 2. Junction boxes are mounted in the wall and connect to the conduit.
 They are used to mount the WAO faceplate that houses the cable termination jacks that are the WAO's network connection points.
 Generally double-gang boxes with single-gang mud rings are used.